close Business Finance Invest Bullets Most Viewed

 It is a payment that is made by the manufacturer of goods to the superstore to keep its products on the shelf for sale.
 Also called an entry fee for the products which are held in the supermarket.
 Being a supermarket chain, DMart also charges a 'Slotting Fee.'

-The store attracts high volumes of customers, making it an attractive and opportunistic place for the manufacturers to keep their products.
-This attracts more and more manufacturers willing to put their products in the store.
+The store attracts a high volume of customers, making it an attractive and opportunistic place for manufacturers to keep their products.
+This attracts more and more manufacturers who are willing to put their products in the store.

 A slotting fee indirectly reduces the product's purchasing price for the retailer, thereby allowing it to offer the products at discounted prices, i.e., less than the MRP (Maximum Retail Price), hence attracting large buyers.